 LONG BIEN BRIDGE

 This bridge is a symbol of the tenacity and resilience of the Hanoian people.
 The Long Bien Bridge (built between 1899 and 1902) was bombed on several occasions during the American War, and each time quickly repaired by the Vietnamese.
 The bridge carries not only trains but cars, mopeds and pedestrians across the River Red.

-Hanoi’s Gothic St Joseph Cathedral was inaugurated in the mid 1880s, and boasts a soaring facade that faces a little plaza.
+Hanoi’s Roman Catholic church was inaugurated in the mid 1880s, and boasts a soaring facade that faces a little plaza.
 It features twin bell towers, elaborate altar and fine stained glass windows.
 Entrance via the main gate is only permitted during Mass: times are listed on a sign on the gates to the left of the cathedral.
 Like the Opera House there were Hanoi married couples having photographs taken outside the gates.